all-of-us/aou-ehr-file-check/README.md

 Evaluate OMOP files for formatting issues before AoU submission.

 optional arguments:
-  -h, --help            show this help message and exit -r RESTRICT, --restrict RESTRICT
+  -h, --help                                Show this help message and exit -r RESTRICT, --restrict RESTRICT          Where RESTRICT is replaced with the number of rows to restrict f
-                        Number of rows to restrict for validation per file. e.g. --restrict 1000 for only validating the first 1000 lines
+                                            or validation per file. e.g. --restrict 1000 for only validating the first 1000 lines
 ```
 ## Validation logic
  * File names must follow naming convention `{table}.csv`